scweber/header-login/readme.txt

 == Installation ==
 1. Upload `header-login` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Set up and customize the plugin through the 'Settings' Menu

 == Changelog ==
 = 2.1 =